SproutyLabs/SproutyDialogsDocs/docs/getting-started/create-a-dialogue.md

 First, you need to create a new **dialogue data file** that will contain all the dialogue information, which will later be used by a [DialogPlayer](/docs/class-reference/nodes/dialog-player.md) node to display the dialogues in your game.
 The dialogue data files are saved as `.tres` resource files.

-To create a new dialogue data file, click on the New Dialogue button, locate where you want to save the file, give it a name and click on `Create File`.
+To create a new dialogue data file, **click on the New Dialogue button**, locate where you want to save the file, give it a name and click on `Create File`.

 ![New Dialogue](../../static/img/screenshots/getting-started/new_dialogue.png)